-\textbf{Contribution.} This paper provides the construction of leaky-ReLU networks and answers the above question in the affirmative.
+\textbf{Contribution.} This paper constructs leaky-ReLU {\changes neural networks} and answers the above question in the affirmative.
 Our construction is based on a proper splitting method to solve ODEs and an observation that the composition of leaky-ReLU activation and linear functions can approximate monotonic functions.
-The results imply that leaky-ReLU neural networks with width $d$ (dimension of the input space) are a universal approximator for the flow map of dynamical systems.
+The results imply that leaky-ReLU neural networks with width $d$ (the dimension of the input space) are a universal approximator for the flow map of dynamical systems.
 The significant point is that we do not need to increase the hidden dimension to achieve a universal approximation for flow maps.
-It indicates that residual-type networks such as ResNet are not the unique structure corresponding to dynamical systems.
-In addition, FNN is the simplest structure preserving the homeomorphic properties.
-These could deepen our understanding of the property of vanilla feedforward neural networks.
+This indicates that residual-type networks, such as ResNet, are not unique structures corresponding to dynamical systems.
+In addition, an FNN has the simplest structure that preserves homeomorphic properties.
+These findings could deepen our understanding of the property of vanilla FNNs.

-\textbf{Related works.} In this paper, the discretization of dynamical systems is expressed by universal approximating their flow maps.
+\textbf{Related works.} In this paper, the discretization of dynamical systems is expressed by universally approximating their flow maps.
 Therefore, our results are related to the universal approximation property (UAP) for a broader function class.
-The study of UAP of neural networks is fundamental for deep learning and has a long history.
-It's well known that feedforward neural networks are universal approximators for continuous functions \cite{Cybenkot1989Approximation, Hornik1989Multilayer, Leshno1993Multilayer}.
-As a consequence, universal approximating flow maps is obvious.
-However, the classical FNN UAP appeals to wide networks which do not preserve the homeomorphism property of flow maps.
-Our configuration is focused on the narrow width that is equal to the input and output dimension, which potentially preserves the homeomorphism property.
+Studying the UAP of neural networks is fundamental for deep learning and has a long history.
+It is well known that FNNs are universal approximators for continuous functions \cite{Cybenkot1989Approximation,Hornik1989Multilayer,Leshno1993Multilayer}.
+As a consequence, the universal approximating flow maps are obvious.
+However, the traditional FNN UAP is applied to wide networks that do not preserve the homeomorphism property of flow maps. {\changes To maintain this property, NICE model \cite{Dinh2014Nice}, NVP model \cite{Dinh2016Density} and various invertible architectures \cite{Chen2018Neural,Chang2018Reversible,lu2018beyond,Behrmann2019Invertible,teshima2020coupling} are proposed.
+In addition, the UAP of ResNet and flow maps of ODEs are also investigated \cite{Lin2018Resnet,Li2022Deep,Tabuada2023Universal}.
+Different from these models, our configuration focuses on FNNs with a narrow width that is equal to the input and output dimensions to potentially preserve the homeomorphism property. }